 - Enter and confirm a password that will be used when connecting to the machine through SSH.

 - Specify the Subscription option.
 (This should be Pay-As-You-Go.)

 - Enter a name unique name for the resource group.

 Click OK when you are done.

 - On the Size tab, select your virtual machine size.
 Specify the HDD disk type and select a configuration.
 We recommend using an N-Series type, which comes with a GPU.
 Also note that Driverless AI requires 10 GB of free space in order to run and will stop working of less than 10 GB is available.
 We recommend a minimum of 30 GB of disk space.
 Click OK when you are done.

 - On the Settings tab, select or create the Virtual Network and Subnet where the VM is going to be located and then click OK.

 - The Summary tab performs a validation on the specified settings and will report back any errors.
 When the validation passes successfully, click Create to create the VM.

 - After the VM is created, it will be available under the list of Virtual Machines.
 Select this Driverless AI VM to view the IP address of your newly created machine.
-Then open a terminal window and ssh into the machine running the VM.
-Optionally run

 Stopping the Azure Instance¶